AdamAliWeb/web-dev-zone/README.md

 ### Only in Spanish

--   Aprendizaje del Ingles
+-   English Learning

-### Todo List of Each Section:
+## Todo List

 #### JavaScript Frameworks

--   Agregar Curso de react router y react redux (es, en)
+-   Add the React Router and React Redux Courses (es, en)

 #### Internet

--   Agregar Explicacion sobre los navegadores (es, en)
+-   Add an explanation of the browsers (es, en)

 #### SEO

--   Agregar Page Speed Insights (es, en)
+-   Add Page Speed Insights (es, en)
--   Agregar Google Search Console y sus comandos (es, en)
+-   Add Google Search Console and its commands (es, en)
 -   Site:, Cache:, (es, en)

 #### Web Procedure

--   Calibrar tiempo dedicado a cada proyecto
+-   Calibrate dedicated time to each project
--   Definir el orden de creacion de un proyecto asi: contenido, diseño, codigo
+-   Define an order of creation of each project like this: content, design, code (specify that it could differ)

 #### Interview Preparation